burtonjb/computer-graphics/README.md

 This is a project about 2D graphics, with a library of functions written in C and with some demo-scripts written in lua, though there is a possiblity of generating the C/native bindings in different languages.

-The primary purpose of this was to learn about graphical methods and learn about modern C, though I'm professionally a java programmer, so a lot of the code probably looks like java.
+The primary purpose of this was to learn about mathematical graphics methods and secondarily to learn about modern C. Note that this is probably weird modern C though, since I primarily write code that targets the JVM.

 # Setup
 Basic C build tools are required.

-On Ubuntu the command to run is `sudo apt-get install build-essentials` to download gcc (the C compiler tested against).
+On Ubuntu the command to run is `sudo apt-get install build-essentials` to download gcc.

 ## Dependencies
 The other dependencies for the project are: